Lu Williams

 In 2015, they founded Grrrl Zine Fair, which platforms womxn, trans and non-binary artists and zine makers through workshops, events, Grrrl Zine Library (based at The Old Waterworks, Southend) and Grrrl In Print zine.
 In 2021, they co-founded Dog Ear, a place for sculptural dog toys and artist publishing.
 In 2024, they co-founded Care Contractors, a collective working with councils and commissioners to protect and produce public art works.

 Lu Williams won the commission to create the new Castle Point Guide, including new self-guided walks and activities, as part of the Estuary Festival 2025.
-The guide will be shared online and the printed guides will be distributed during the festival in the summer.
+The guide is available to download online and printed guides are distributed during the festival.

 Estuary Festival is supported by